-Staff should use the significant observation form (CPOMS) to record these early concerns and give the completed form to the DSL.
+Staff should use CPOM's to record these early concerns and give the completed form to the DSL.

 Following an initial conversation with the pupil, if the member of staff remains concerned, they should discuss their concerns with the DSL and put them in writing.